hshutan/FlipDotCompendium/README.md

 ##### Sign Test Mode

 Somewhat interesting is the test mode option seen in the table above.
-This is a useful way to see if a sign is operating properly independent of other variables.
+This is a useful way to see if a sign is operating properly independent of other variables, like communications protocols, or custom software.

 1. Remove all power from the sign
 2. Set the dipswitches to test mode as indicated above